SDIDSA/quizifier/quizifier-create/README.md

-A Node.JS http server, using express to handle requests, used to insert and fetch quiz data from an SQLite database
+React.js app used to create quizes and (TODO) modify quizes